Unexpectedly Fun Things To Do in Spokane, WA

-For this visit, we aimed to do as many family friendly activities as possible and discover all the fun things to do in Spokane.
-Here’s a look at some things that families can do in this city.
+For this visit, we aimed to do as many family friendly activities as possible, given a limited amount of time, while still discovering all the fun things to do in Spokane.
+Here's a look at some things that families can do in this city.

 When we were there, the MAC had an exhibit showcasing sculptures made from Legos.
 It was quite amazing seeing the kinds of sculptures people can make just out of Lego bricks.
 Our kids even had a chance to create their own Lego sculptures!
 Some of the more permanent exhibits we saw was a collection of local historical photography.
 I loved seeing how life was like a couple hundred years ago.

 The Northwest Museum of Arts and Culture is open Tuesdays through Sundays, from 10am to 5pm.
 On the third Thursdays of every month, the museum closes at 8pm.
 Admission to the museum costs $19.50 for adults, $17 for college students and seniors (with valid ID), and $10 for children between the ages of 6 to 17.
 Children aged 5 and under are free.

 2. Find fun things to do in Spokane at the Campbell House

 Next to the main MAC building is a Victorian era mansion called the Campbell House.
 I have a slight affinity to old mansions, perhaps because it almost makes me feel like a time traveler when I visit them.
 During our travels, we've visited the Molly Brown House in Denver, CO and the Pittock Mansion in Portland, OR.